MatrixEditor/caterpillar/docs/sphinx/source/reference/introduction.rst

 How does this even work?
 ^^^^^^^^^^^^^^^^^^^^^^^^

 *Caterpillar* utilizes Python's annotations to build its model from processing class definitions.
-With the use of Python 3.12, there are no conflicts in using annotations for defining fields.
+On supported Python versions, annotations can describe both the binary layout and the user-facing type information.

 .. code-block:: python